blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

-# Clustering and Profiling Slots in the Ethereum 2.0 Medalla Testnet
+# Clustering and Profiling Slots in Ethereum 2.0

 **Joseph Kholodenko, Gurdal Ertek**